mtec-TUB/pillow/README.md

 These steps will be performed to process the polysomnography datasets (see [processor.py](/psg_processing/core/processor.py)):

-- all files with matching extension are automatically detected and processed iterative
+- all files with matching extension are automatically detected and processed iterative (number of found psg and annot files has to match)
 - the annotations for one file are loaded either from a seperate corresponding annotation file or from the input file itself
 - each file is checked for defined channel names and each found channel is processed seperately
 - the output path is generated (see also [Output](#output)) and checked for invalid characters